 What is a lack of bona fide intent to use?

 To understand what is not an intent to use, let’s first begin with what it is.
 Intent to use refers to an intention by a person or company to use a trademark in commerce to sell certain goods or services.
 This intention forms the basis for filing a certain type of trademark application when the mark has not yet been used.
 The filer of an ITU application must have a bona fide intent to use the applied-for trademark on each product or service identified in the application.
 The degree of sufficiency must be more than simply any intent.

-In other words, the extent of your intent must be significant and supported by evidence.
+In other words, the extent of the applicant’s intent must be significant and supported by evidence.
 Will you have objective documentary evidence to support the degree of your intent to use a particular trademark if challenged?

+What is a lack of bona fide intent to use?